Top C# Interview Questions

 C#Abstract ClassOOP

 An abstract class cannot be instantiated and may contain abstract methods (no implementation) and concrete methods, used as a base class.
+Example:

 abstract class Shape {